iibusiness20/Project1-Horiseon-Code-Refactor/README.md

 ## Review

-- *the URL of teh deployed application*
+- *the URL of the deployed application*
-- *the URL of teh GitHb repository*
+- *the URL of the GitHb repository*
 = *screenshot of the deployed/live page*

 ## Licence